alexksikes/fSphinx/tutorial/README.md

     | 37 | Gene Kelly       |
     +----+------------------+

-Going through indexer.conf, we see that we have at our disposal the following facets: year, genre, director, actor and plot keywords.
+Going through sphinx_indexer.conf, we see that we have at our disposal the following facets: year, genre, director, actor and plot keywords.
 Each but the year facet has a corresponding MySQL table which maps ids to term values.
 When the facet terms are numerical, as in the year facet, there is no need to create an additional MySQL table.

 Playing with Facets
 -------------------